NoahNaiman/Fundamentals/README.md

 between each Node type.

 ### Binary Tree Node
-A Node class to hold generic comparable data, and two pointers: a left and right child node.
+A Node class to hold generic comparable data, and two pointers: a left and right child node.<br>
 A building block for binary trees.<br>
 Included methods are:
 * Unparameterized constructor
 * Parameterized constructor to set data